build-on-aws/content/posts/Weve-got-the-AWS-Solution/index.md

 ---
 title: "We've got the (AWS) Solution"
-description: "Learn about how to use AWS Solutions to accelerate your cloud development journey at re:Invent 2023"
+description: "Learn about how to use AWS Solutions to accelerate your cloud development and journey at re:Invent 2023"
 tags:
  - aws-solutions
  - Solutions